Coluding/Car-crash-detection-with-CAM/README.md

 # insurance_image_recog

 ## 1. Goal
 The goal of this repo is to classify car crash images into crash and non crash.
 Additionally, it should be shown where the crash is found on the image.
-This is done via Class Activation Maps (CAMs) without gradients
+This is done via Class Activation Maps (CAMs) without gradients.
+This allows for localisation of the crash without pure object detection algorithms.

 ## 2. Structure
 ### 2.1 Training of the model